Many ice cream parlors in Rome produce excellent artisan ice creams in an amazing variety of flavors. This is our best

 Venchi is a famous chocolate producer from Piedmont and has several branches in Rome.

 You will find shops selling ice-cream at Termini Station, in Via del Corso between Piazza Venezia and Piazza Colonna, in the culinary Via della Croce (between Corso and Spanish Square) and near the Pantheon in Via degli Orfani.
 Other shops are located on the air side of terminals 1 and 3 in Fiumicino.

 Gelateria La Romana

 Despite the name, the headquarters of “La Romana” are located in Rimini.
 They have chocolate fountains to cover the cone and then they fill up with excellent ice cream.
 Finally, you can choose between different tastes of whipped cream, like chocolate or Zabaione flavour.

-In Rome, you will find five sales outlets of the Gelateria La Romana, in Via Ostiense 48, from the Pyramid towards San Paolo, in Via Cola di Rienzo no. 2, immediately after the bridge to Piazza del Popolo, and in Via XX Settembre 60 opposite Via Castelfidardo.
+In Rome, you will find six sales outlets of the Gelateria La Romana, near Piazza Navona at Piazza di San Andrea della Valle 1, in Via Ostiense 48, from the Pyramid towards San Paolo, in Via Cola di Rienzo no. 2, immediately after the bridge to Piazza del Popolo, and in Via XX Settembre 60 opposite Via Castelfidardo.
 Other outlets are located at San Giovanni in Via Magnagrecia 47a and in the quartier EUR in the noble shopping street Viale Europa 123.

 Il Palazzo del Freddo by Giovanni Fassi